GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (104) .md

 **Range**: 4 yards

 **Effect**: You reach out into the psychic plane, getting a sense of every mind within range.
 You know the exact location of every non-mindless creature within range (even on the psychic and ethereal planes).
-You also know how many of those creatures have an [Inte] score of 10 (but not the exact score).
+You also know how many (and which) of those creatures have an [Inte] score of at least 10 (but not the exact score).
 You know all of this until the end of the next round.

 **At Higher Tiers**: For each tier beyond minimum, the time you possess this knowledge is increased by an additional round and the range of the spell is increased by 1.5 yards.